minvws/nl-kat-coordination/docs/source/installation-and-deployment/events-and-logging.rst

 090001     Session            login_event            A session is created.
 C     090001
 090002     Session            login_event            A session updated.
 U     090002
 090003     Session            login_event            A session is deleted.
 D     090003
 091111     KATUser            login_event            A user logged in.
+E     091111
-E     No 092222     KATUser            login_event            A user logged out.
-E     No 093333     TOTPDevice         login_event            A user MFA failed.
-E     No 094444     KATUser            login_event            A user login failed.
-E     No 700001     RawData            file_action            A raw file is downloaded.
+092222     KATUser            login_event            A user logged out.
+E     092222
+093333     TOTPDevice         login_event            A user MFA failed.
+E     093333
+094444     KATUser            login_event            A user login failed.
+E     094444
+700001     RawData            file_action            A raw file is downloaded.
 E     No 800001     OOI                ooi_change             An OOI is created.
 C     No 800002     OOI                ooi_change             An OOI is edited.
 U     No